xtin/TeleFred/README.md

 th - show history with user and send message

+tc - Talk to Groups

+tr - Quick reply to last user

 it requires that you install telegram-cli, which - if you have brew installed - is a mere "brew install telegram" away.